 Level Playing Field have not verified the information given and we suggest that you contact the station direct if you have any access requirements.

 For information on purchasing a ticket please visit the Cardiff City Website

 Home supporters have 151 spaces for wheelchair users available to them, and these can be found at pitchside and on a raised platform.
 20 spaces for wheelchair users can be found at pitchside in the away section for away supporters.

-NB: Under existing minimum standards for accessible stadia, the club should have 168 wheelchair spaces and they exceed that figure.
+NB: Under existing minimum standards for accessible stadia, the club should have 189 wheelchair spaces.
 75% of these should be elevated positions and the remaining 25% pitchside.

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.

 Based on the above, the club therefore only meets 90% of the guidance and has a shortfall of 18 wheelchair spaces.
 They should be working on a plan to rectify this deficit within a reasonable timeframe under the auspices of a full independent Access Audit.